 Secondly, India’s privacy bill has been in cold storage from 2014, according to multiple people with direct knowledge of the matter.
 For most of 2016 it has gone back and forth between the Department of Personnel and Training (DoPT), which initially drafted the bill back in 2010 just after the Radia tapes controversy, and the Department of Electronics and Information Technology (DeitY) From 2010, however, it is widely understood that various intelligence agencies such as the Intelligence Bureau have resisted full-fledged privacy legislation.

 Indeed, over the last six months, officials within Deity feel that amended the Information Technology Act, 2000 is a surer bet.
 In the wake of demonetisation and various large-scale cyber security incidents, there is already a team that is working on strengthening provisions related to cyber attacks and cybercrime; the thinking appears to be that a few provisions on data protection and surveillance safeguards can be added.

 This is the third time that India’s domestic human rights record will be scrutinised by peers at Geneva – the previous instances had been in 2008 and 2012.
 India’s date to get her human rights report card is the afternoon of May 4.
 Both of India’s first and second UPR presentation was led by Attorney General Goolam Vahanvati.
 The troika of states, who facilitated India’s review, at the first cycle was Ghana, Indonesia and the Netherlands, while Kuwait, Mexico and Mauritius were selected from a draw of lots at the second cycle.
-The current set of troika for UPR’s third cycle have not yet been announced.
+The current troika for India’s third UPR cycle are Latvia, South Africa and Philippines.